effekt-lang/effekt/examples/casestudies/inference.effekt.md

 After predicting the next state of the robot, we get a distance measurement from the radar station.
 We then compute the probabilistic distance given the predicted state using the Euclidean distance.
-Next, we adjust our future prediction on the real data by applying the `obeserve` effect opertation to the measurement and a Gaussian distribution with the mean being equal to the distance.
+Next, we try to reconcile our model with the given measurement by applying the `obeserve` effect opertation.
+Similar to linear regression example, we reject our prediction if the observation is unlikely given our previously predicted acceleration.

 ```
 def measure(s: State, m: Measurement): Unit / observe = {